Emergency repairs

 • a serious fault in a staircase, lift or other common area of the premises that unduly inconveniences a tenant in gaining access to, or using, the premises

 If an emergency repair is required, the tenant should make every effort to contact the emergency contact listed on the tenancy agreement as soon as they become aware of the issue.
+The regulation does not require this contact to be made in writing and verbal communication is sufficient.
+However, it is considered good communication practice to follow up in writing where possible.
+A short message by email or text can help confirm what was discussed and reduce the potential for misunderstandings.

 Reimbursement for repairs

-If the property manager pays for the emergency repairs, they may make deductions up to the cost of four weeks’ rent.
+If the property manager pays for the emergency repairs, they may make deductions up to the cost of 4 weeks’ rent.
 They may make these deductions from the paid rent, before transferring the remainder to the property owner’s account.

 If the tenant pays for repairs, they must request reimbursement from the property manager/owner in writing.
-The tenant needs to provide all receipts to the property owner/manager and give them a minimum of seven days to reimburse the money.
+The tenant needs to provide all receipts to the property owner/manager and give them a minimum of 7 days to reimburse the money.

 The tenant can make an urgent application to Queensland Civil and Administrative Tribunal (QCAT) for a decision if the property manager/owner does not reimburse them for repairs, once the deadline has passed (this must be a minimum of seven days).
 The tenant does not need to go through RTA dispute resolution for an urgent application and can apply directly to QCAT.